Overcoming Denial: This Chef Lowered Her A1c from 9.5 to 5.9 Percent

 - Swapping cream cheese bagels for her own Greek yogurt parfait recipe

 - “I tried whole-grain bagels, but they were still spiking my blood sugar.”

 - Swapping white rice or pasta for grains like farro, pearled barley, or black rice

 - Swapping grilled zucchini for noodles in lasagna

 - Swapping sandwich bread for a low-carb pita pocket

 - Swapping homemade fried tortillas for store-bought corn/flour tortillas

 - Swapping whole milk for water and a splash of Half ‘n Half with her powdered cappuccino mix

-- Limiting full-sugar desserts to a 2x/month treat of ice cream
+- Limiting full-sugar desserts to a twice per month treat of ice cream

 - Satisfying her sweet-tooth for occasional desserts of fresh fruit with CoolWhip and mini-chocolate chips OR an Outshine frozen coffee bar OR Nabisco chocolate wafers with natural peanut butter